 Edible THC must first travel to your liver before it enters your bloodstream.
-This can sometimes take 1-2 hours based on factors like eating before your edible and metabolism.
+This can sometimes take 1-2 hours based on factors like if you’ve eaten before your edible and your metabolism.

-When edible THC reaches your liver, enzymes break delta-9 THC down into a more powerful form of THC called 11-hydroxy tetrahydrocannabinol.
+When it reaches your liver, enzymes break delta-9 THC down into a more powerful form of THC called 11-hydroxy tetrahydrocannabinol.